 Working together to build healthy communities in California

-EHSC’s Community Stakeholder Advisory Committee (CSTAC) brings together community-based organizations, public agencies, and academic researchers to collaborate on the design and implementation of environmental health science research at UC Davis.
-CSTAC members provide valuable connections to the experiences and perspectives of the communities where environmental health research is most relevant.
+EHSC’s Community Advisory Committee (CAC) brings together community-based organizations, public agencies, and academic researchers to collaborate on the design and implementation of environmental health science research at UC Davis.
+CAC members provide valuable connections to the experiences and perspectives of the communities where environmental health research is most relevant.

-The overarching purpose of the Community Stakeholders Advisory Committee (CSTAC) is to ensure that EHSC-supported research is:
+The overarching purpose of the Community Advisory Committee (CAC) is to ensure that EHSC-supported research is:

 Community-Based Organizations